sjkowal/dotvim/README.md

 * $ git submodule add http://github.com/tpope/vim-fugitive.git bundle/fugitive
 * $ git add .
 * $ git commit -m "Install Fugitive.vim bundle as a submodule."

+### Pulling latest for all submodules ###
+Since each submodules is tied to a specific commit, it can be nice to get them all up to date with thier master master.

+* $ git submodule foreach git pull origin master

+After all the submodules have pulled from master add the changes and commit them.

+* $ git add .
+* $ git commit -m "updated all submodules to current master"
+* $ git push

+At this time I'm avoiding making any changes to the submodules so there's no modifications made to the submodules files.

 ### Font Setup ###
 Set up fonts for Linux by adding a link to $HOME/.fonts